Nessiesson/CutelessMod/README.md

 |/upscale|\<factor>|Upscales the selection by filling cubes of factor^2 size|
 |/walls|\<block> \<dataValue:state> \[wall thickness]|Generates walls around selection with a default thickness of 1 block|

-**Warning:** some commands involving heavier calculations like sphere or floodfill are threaded and can take some time before progress shows up
+**Warning:** Some commands involving heavier calculations like sphere or floodfill are threaded and can take some time before progress shows up

+**Warning:** Only /move and /stack use the /clone command in the background and properly copy Tile Entitys, all other commands **including /undo** do not copy Tile Entity data

 Undo also records the vanilla commands /fill and /clone